thewtex/thesis/high_freq_phantom/high_freq_phantom.rst

 images with the reference phantom method.
 Recently, Madsen et al. [Madsen2010]_ developed tissue-mimicking (TM) phantoms with ultrasonic properties of human arteries at very high frequencies [Lockwood1991]_.
-Accurate characterization of the acoustic properties of these new phantoms pose additional challenges relative to the same characterization at lower frequencies.
+Accurate characterization of the acoustic properties of these new phantoms poses additional challenges relative to the same characterization at lower frequencies.
 In this chapter, we describe the methods applied to characterization of these phantoms.
-Methods to determined the attenuation coefficient, phase velocity, and absolute backscatter coefficient are described.
+Methods to determine the attenuation coefficient, phase velocity, and absolute backscatter coefficient are described.

 .. |size_distribution| replace:: Fig. 1